-Macroeconomics
+Honors or Advanced Macroeconomics 1.0 credit Full year 10th - 12th grade Offered in 2023-24 (and every odd year)

-1.0 credit Full year 10th - 12th grade Offered in 2021-22 (and every odd year) economic concepts predominantly in macroeconomics and some of microeconomics, including the acquisition, investment, conservation and management of money, the various methods of estate management and other aspects of personal economics.
+Honors or Advanced This elective is designed to acquaint the student with practical yet detailed guidance in national economic decision-making.
+Students will be exposed to in-depth economic concepts predominantly in macroeconomics and some of microeconomics, including the acquisition, investment, conservation and management of money, the various methods of estate management and other aspects of personal economics.
 Note: Students can elect to take this course as Advanced Economics with at least a B+ average in their previous history course and permission of the instructor